Analyzing Disparity and Temporal Progression of Internet Quality through Crowdsourced Measurements with Bias-Correction: Introduction

-However, despite the broad use of crowdsourced active network measurements, there are multiple critical limitations that can affect the estimation accuracy of these measurements.
+However, despite the broad use speed tests, there are multiple critical limitations that can affect the estimation accuracy of these crowdsourced measurements.
 In particular, due to the nature of crowdsourced data, the sampling mechanism is often uncontrollable~\cite{saxon2022chicago}.
 As a result, inherent in this data is a variety of biases along multiple dimensions that can skew the measurement results in unanticipated ways.
 For instance, the sampling biases can lead to inappropriate conclusions if they are treated as simple random samples~\cite{meng2018statistical}.
-Another barrier is that consumers' information, such as broadband plans and demographic profiles, is not directly available from the speedtests.
-Even if the broadband plans can be correctly inferred for the speedtest with the use of other data sets~\cite{paul2023context}, the lack of a demographic profile associated with each speedtest makes it challenging to correct the sampling bias directly.
-Finally, speedtest performance may depend on the choice of test server; prior work has found that some servers consistently report speeds 10\% lower than other servers~\cite{macmillan2023comparative}.
-Nevertheless, the vast number and diversity of speedtest data points present abundant information for understanding the disparity of internet quality, particularly as related to different socio-demographic groups and the change/evolution of internet quality over time.
+Another barrier is that consumers' information, such as broadband plans and demographic profiles, is not directly available from the speed tests.
+Even if the broadband plans can be correctly inferred for the speed test with the use of other data sets~\cite{paul2023context}, the lack of a demographic profile associated with each measurement makes it challenging to correct the sampling bias directly.
+Finally, speed test performance may depend on the choice of test server; prior work has found that some servers consistently report speeds 10\% lower than other servers~\cite{macmillan2023comparative}.
+Nevertheless, the vast number and diversity of speed test data points present abundant information for understanding the disparity of internet quality, particularly as related to different socio-demographic groups and the change/evolution of internet quality over time.